 We’ll get into the specifics of length in a moment, but for now, just remember:

-Longer posts give you more space to expand your keyword phrases and improve the chances of your content being found.
+Longer posts give you more space to use a variety of keyword phrases and improve the chances of your content being found.

 Longer content increases “dwell time.”
 Dwell time refers to how long users spend on your page.
-Longer dwell times equal higher rankings because search engines see them as a sign of quality information.
+Longer dwell times equal higher rankings because search engines see a longer time spent on the page as a sign that your information is high quality.

 So what’s the perfect blog post length?

-Think about your readers when planning your blog post length
+Think about the ideal blog post length for your readers

 Don’t add words for the sake of words.